What are your chances of acceptance?

 Grades: 9-12

-The international competition is a six-day event held in a different location each summer—for example, in an open range of the western U.S. one year, and at a Maritime coastal community of eastern Canada the next.
-The competition offers participants the chance to win thousands of dollars in scholarships.
+The international competition is a six-day event held in a different location each summer—for example, on an open range of the American West one year, and at a coastal community in eastern Canada the next.
+Participants have the chance to win thousands of dollars in scholarships.

 3. Regeneron International Science and Engineering Fair (ISEF)